 Tackling Digital Exclusion

-Grand Union BID is launching a ground-breaking cross-company group to focus on digital exclusion in the community.
+Grand Union BID has launched a ground-breaking cross-company group to focus on digital exclusion in the community.
 The aim of the group is to map digital and data expertise among our members, their activity in the digital inclusion space and how we might innovate and develop programmes to collaborate for greater impact.

 - Older People – known to face exclusion as we embrace an ever-digital world, older people can be ‘locked out’ of systems which are now digital only, like some health services and Council services.
 There can also be big benefits to reducing social isolation if older people are assisted with basic digital skills, connecting with family and friends more easily.